 their employment/activity, whichever is earlier.
 However,

-once you depart during this 30-day "grace period," you
+once you depart during this 60-day or 30-day "grace period,"

-may not re-enter the U.S. in J status unless you have a new DS-2019
+you may not re-enter the U.S. in J status unless you have a new

-to begin a new period of exchange.
-In other words, you cannot
+DS-2019 to begin a new period of exchange.
+In other words,

-come and go to the U.S. using your current DS-2019 during the grace
+you cannot come and go to the U.S. using your same DS-2019 during

 No other scholar-related nonimmigrant status permits a grace period.